Conquest of Koneswaram Temple

-The Conquest of Koneswaram Temple, also known as the Destruction of Koneswaram Temple, was the destruction of the Hindu temple of Koneswaram, at Trincomalee by the Portuguese governor of Ceylon, Constantino de Sá de Noronha in April 1622.At the time of conquest, Koneswaram served as a Danish fortress.
+The Destruction of the Hindu temple of Koneswaram, at Trincomalee by the Portuguese governor of Ceylon, Constantino de Sá de Noronha took place in April 1622.
+At the time of the desecration, Koneswaram served as a Danish fortress.

 Background

 Since the early phases of the Crisis of the Sixteenth Century, the Portuguese Empire had started to intervene in internal Sinhalese politics by taking advantage of the rivalries and animosities among the Sinhalese kingdoms, to further their own interests.
 By placing puppets on the various Sinhalese kingdoms, the Portuguese slowly extended their control over the island.
 After the annexation of Jaffna, the kingdom of Kandy remained as the last independent Sinhalese kingdom.

 Political map of Ceylon and Ove Gjedde's expeditionary routes.
 Trincomalee is market with a Danish banner.

 In 1611, the Portuguese captured Kandy and torched the city.
 In response, King Senerat of Kandy desperately sent courier Marchells Michielsz Boschouver to Europe to negotiate an alliance treaty with the Dutch East India Company.
 This diplomatic mission proved a failure, and instead Boschouver went to Denmark and concluded an un-ratified treaty with Christian IV of Denmark.
 Denmark sent five vessels and 300 soldiers, at the command of Ove Gjedde, to Ceylon to enforce the promised terms in the treaty.